 - Select a knot that will not slip with the chosen line.
 Some knots that work well with monofilament and fluorocarbon line will slip with braided line.
 Some fishing line manufacturers recommend knots; check out their websites.

-- Select a strong knot for the purpose you have in mind (line to lure, line to line, etc.) Do not settle for a knot because it simply is familiar or popular.
-Focus on knots that rate at least ninety percent of line strength.
-Google “fishing knots” and review a variety of different knots to check out their strength ratings.
+- Select a strong knot for the purpose you have in mind (line to lure, line to line, etc.) Do not settle for a knot because it is simply familiar or popular.
+Instead, focus on knots that rate at least ninety percent of line strength.
+Google “fishing knots” and review various knots to check out their strength ratings.

 - Select a versatile knot.
-For example, the Uniknot is a multipurpose knot that can be used for attaching line to hook, lure, or swivel (passing the line twice through the eye of the hook is the improved Uniknot or Fishin’ Fool knot.)
-The Uni is also good for attaching line to line of similar diameter, attaching line to reel spool, and even snelling a hook.
+For example, the Uni knot is a multipurpose knot that can be used for attaching the line to a hook, lure, or swivel (passing the line twice through the eye of the hook is the improved Uni knot or Fishin’ Fool knot.)
+The Uni is also suitable for attaching line to line of similar diameter, attaching the line to a reel spool, and even snelling a hook.
 With a versatile knot, you do not have to remember and become skilled at tying a different knot for every purpose.
 However versatile the knot, you still may need to learn other knots for other purposes.
-To tie directly to certain lures instead of using a split ring or snap (see below), you will need to learn a loop knot.
+For example, to tie directly to certain lures instead of using a split ring or snap (see below), you will need to learn a loop knot.
 To connect lines of very dissimilar diameters, you may need to use an Albright knot or an Improved Blood knot.
 And if you fly-fish, you may need to tie a nail knot to connect your fly line to your leader.

 - Before attempting to tie your chosen knot on the water, practice tying it at home with the same line used when fishing.
 You will develop techniques enabling you to tie it quickly and accurately.
-Continue practicing until you can tie the knot almost without thinking about what you are doing.
-Line used up this way is a worthwhile investment in the prevention of knot slippage and breakage.
+Continue practicing until you can tie the knot without thinking about your actions.
+Line used this way is a worthwhile investment in preventing knot slippage and breakage.

 - Lubricate knots before tightening to reduce friction.
-Friction creates heat that weakens monofilament and fluorocarbon lines, thereby causing knot breakage.
+Friction creates heat that weakens monofilament and fluorocarbon lines, causing knot breakage.
 Many anglers use saliva or water as their lubricant.
-For an exceptionally smooth snug-down, first moisten the line and wraps with a tiny dab of liquid floatant gel used on dry flies by fly fishermen.
+For an exceptionally smooth snug-down, moisten the line and wrap it with a tiny dab of liquid floating gel used on dry flies by fly fishermen.

-- After a knot is tightened, pull the main line, gradually putting some pressure on the knot to assure it is tied correctly.
-If it is not, it is far better that it slip apart or break in your hands instead of when your trophy bass is at the end of the line.
+- After a knot is tightened, pull the main line, gradually putting some pressure on it to ensure it is tied correctly.
+If it is not, it is far better that it slips apart or breaks in your hands instead of when your trophy bass is at the end of the line.

 - When cutting off tag ends, be careful not to nick knots by trimming too close.
-Also, use a line cutter or scissors made for the type of line being used to avoid putting undue strain upon the knot.
-Such tools are available from a number of tackle manufacturers.
-Never use your teeth to cut line because doing so causes excessive dental wear and could result in chipped teeth.
+Also, use a line cutter or scissors made for the type of line being used to avoid putting an undue strain upon the knot.
+Such tools are available from several tackle manufacturers.
+Finally, never use your teeth to cut the line because doing so causes excessive dental wear and could result in chipped teeth.

 - Do a visual inspection of each knot to be sure all the wraps are correctly laid out next to one another.
-Overlapping wraps can put undue pressure on an underlying wrap causing a knot to break under a strain far short of its pound test rating.
-If a knot looks odd, most likely it was not tied properly.
+Overlapping wraps can put undue pressure on an underlying wrap causing a knot to break under strain far short of its pound test rating.
+If a knot looks odd, it was likely not appropriately tied.
 Cut it off and retie.

-- When using monofilament and fluorocarbon line with a strength rating lower than ten-pound test, take more care when tying, lubricating, tightening, and inspecting your knots.
-Due to the inherently lower strength of light line and the fact that knots have even less strength than the line’s test strength to begin with, it is especially important not to risk any avoidable weakness.
-Also, be aware that braided line below twenty-pound test (typically, the equivalent monofilament diameter being six-pound test) is so thin that knots tied with it require more care to inspect adequately compared to thicker lines of thirty to sixty-five pound test.
+- When using monofilament and fluorocarbon lines with a strength rating lower than ten-pound test, take more care when tying, lubricating, tightening, and inspecting your knots.
+Due to the inherently lower strength of light line and the fact that knots have even less strength than the line’s test strength, to begin with, it is essential not to risk any avoidable weakness.
+Also, be aware that braided line below twenty-pound test (typically, the equivalent monofilament diameter being six-pound test) is so thin that knots tied with it require more care to inspect adequately compared to thicker lines of thirty to sixty-five-pound test.

 - Whenever possible, pre-tie knots before going on location to avoid tying subject to the difficulties of field conditions.
-For example, if you are drop-shotting, split-shotting, or Caroling rigging, you can pre-tie leaders from the swivel on down with any needed hooks, sinkers, and trailing line.
+For example, if you are drop-shotting, split-shotting, or Caroling rigging, you can pre-tie leaders from the swivel down with any needed hooks, sinkers, and trailing line.
 Then you can store your pre-tied leaders in the compartments of a leader wallet or the bags of a small worm binder.
-Different styles and sizes of leader storage systems are manufactured by Shimano, Plano, and Daiwa.
+Shimano, Plano, and Daiwa manufacture different styles and sizes of leader storage systems.
 Then, when you need to replace a leader, you can cut it off on the main line side of the swivel and quickly tie your main line to the swivel of the pre-tied leader, eliminating the need to tie any other knots on location.

 - Rig your terminal tackle using as few knots as combinations of lines and different fishing techniques require.
-Every knot between your reel and your bass is a potential point of failure in spite of your precautions.
+Despite your precautions, every knot between your reel and your bass is a potential point of failure.

-- If your rod tip guide has a ridge of metal like hard chromium, replace it with a guide that has an insert of material such as chromium oxide, Alconite ®, or Hardloy ®.
-This will protect line-to-line knots using monofilament or fluorocarbon line by reducing both friction and impact damage that occur every time the knot is dragged over the plain metal rim while under the pressure of fighting a fish.
+- If your rod tip guide has a ridge of metal like hard chromium, replace it with a guide that has an insert of material such as chromium oxide, Alconite, or Zirconia.
+This will protect line-to-line knots using monofilament or fluorocarbon line by reducing both friction and impact damage that occurs every time the knot is dragged over the plain metal rim while under the pressure of fighting a fish.

-- When attaching line to a split ring, be sure the knot is not tightened in the ring’s split, but instead on the opposite side of the split.
-Otherwise, the sharp edges of the ring where it opens up may weaken the knot by nicking or even cutting into it.
-Since fighting or playing a bass may shift the position of a knot to the opening in the split ring, it is necessary to regularly inspect a knot’s location on the split ring.
-Alternatively, there are two ways you can avoid the hazard of the split in the ring altogether and still retain the lure’s ability to move side to side upon retrieve.
-Either remove the split ring and tie the line directly to the lure using a loop knot, or else tie the line to a snap, which has the added benefit of facilitating quick lure changes.
+- When attaching the line to a split ring, be sure the knot is not tightened in the ring’s split but instead on the opposite side of the split.
+Otherwise, the sharp edges of the ring where it opens up may weaken the knot by nicking or cutting into it.
+Since fighting or playing a bass may shift the position of a knot to the opening in the split ring, it is necessary to inspect a knot’s location on the split ring regularly.
+Alternatively, there are two ways you can avoid the hazard of the split in the ring altogether and still retain the lure’s ability to move side to side upon retrieval.
+Either remove the split ring and tie the line directly to the lure using a loop knot or tie the line to a snap, which facilitates quick lure changes.

 - Protect knots from weakening due to strain and abrasion.
 Once a bass is removed from the water, the buoyant force of the water no longer counteracts the bass’s weight.
-So lift fish from the water with a net instead of hoisting them out of the water with your line to avoid placing unnecessary strain on your knots.
+So lift fish from the water with a net instead of hoisting them with your line to avoid placing unnecessary strain on your knots.
 Also, keep bullet weights from bumping into your knots by separating them from the weights using a glass bead with smoothed edges around the center hole to prevent abrasion.
-As an added precaution, such a bead can be held in place next to a knot with a bobber stopper anytime the knot will be dragged over structure or pulled through cover that might damage it.
+As an added precaution, such a bead can be held next to a knot with a bobber stopper anytime the knot is dragged over the structure or pulled through cover that might damage it.

-- When using a trailing line as in drop-shotting, attach the weight to the end of the line using a weaker knot than the knot tied to the hook.
-That way, if you must break off because the weight gets hung up in rocks or wood, you can save your hook and lure while not placing excessive strain on the hook knot.
-Depending on your chosen knot, you may be able to weaken the trailer knot simply by using far fewer wraps, say one or two wraps instead of six or seven with a Uniknot, thereby avoiding the need to learn a different knot for this purpose.
+- When using a trailing line, as in drop-shotting, attach the weight to the end of the line using a weaker knot than the knot tied to the hook.
+If you must break off because the weight gets hung up in rocks or wood, you can save your hook and lure while not placing excessive strain on the hook knot.
+In addition, depending on your chosen knot, you may be able to weaken the trailer knot simply by using far fewer wraps, say one or two wraps instead of six or seven with a Uni knot, thereby avoiding the need to learn a different knot for this purpose.

-- Retie knots periodically, even if they look fine, because they may be weakened by the strains placed on them in the normal course of fishing.
-Retie after landing an especially large bass, catching a series of moderate sized bass, or even after pulling a smaller bass through thick weeds.
+- Retie knots periodically, even if they look fine, because they may be weakened by the strains placed on them in the ordinary course of fishing.
+Retie after landing a giant bass, catching a series of moderate-sized bass, or even after pulling a smaller bass through thick weeds.
 The lower the pound test of the line, the more critical it is to retie in such situations.
-For example, a knot of ninety percent line test strength tied with eight-pound test line has only about seven pounds of strength to begin with.
-Diminish that with the weakening due to strain and the remaining knot strength may be inadequate for your next catch.
+For example, a knot of ninety percent line test strength tied with eight-pound test line has only about seven pounds of strength, to begin with.
+Diminish that with the weakening due to strain, and the remaining knot strength may be inadequate for your next catch.

 - Do not put more strain on the knot than it can handle based on its strength.
-If you are using twenty-pound test line and tie on a knot with ninety percent of line test strength, do not exceed eighteen pounds of strain.
-Check the reel manufacturer’s guide-book on how to set the drag and always set the drag to account for the strength of your weakest knot instead of the strength of the line.
+For example, if you are using twenty-pound test line and tie on a knot with ninety percent of line test strength, do not exceed eighteen pounds of strain.
+Check the reel manufacturer’s guidebook on how to set the drag, and always set the drag to account for the strength of your weakest knot instead of the strength of the line.

-I have had only one knot fail in the past two years of following these rules.
-In my haste to retie and cast to some actively feeding bass, I violated rule number seven, which resulted in knot slippage.
-So I am confident that bass anglers tying fishing knots according to the precepts listed above will experience far fewer, if any, knot failures.
+Following these rules, I have failed only one knot in the past two years.
+But, unfortunately, in my haste to retie and cast to some actively feeding bass, I violated rule seven, resulting in knot slippage.
+So I am confident that bass anglers tying fishing knots according to the precepts listed above will experience fewer if any, knot failures.

 About the Author

-Vince LaZara is a retired college professor who angles avidly for largemouth bass on a regular basis in various lakes in southeastern Arizona.
+Vince LaZara is a retired college professor who regularly angles avidly for largemouth bass in various southeastern Arizona lakes.